e-strobel-lab/TECtools/README.md

 ### TECdisplay tools:

-**variant_maker** - Generates a targets file for user-specified sequence variants.
+`variant_maker` - Generates a targets file for user-specified sequence variants.

-**TECdisplay_mapper** - Processes and maps sequencing reads to targets.
+`TECdisplay_mapper` - Processes and maps sequencing reads to targets.

-**merge_TECdisplay_replicates** - Merges data from replicate experiments.
+`merge_TECdisplay_replicates` - Merges data from replicate TECdisplay experiments.

+`calc_FracBound_difference` - Calculates the difference in fraction bound for all variants in two TECdisplay datasets.

-**TECdisplay_navigator** - Filters data for variants that match user-specified constraints.
+`TECdisplay_navigator` - Filters data for variants that match user-specified constraints.

-**TECdisplay_Hnav** - Hierarchically filters data for variants that match a series of user-specified constraints.
+`TECdisplay_Hnav` - Hierarchically filters data for variants that match a series of user-specified constraints.

-**id2variant** - Reconstructs complete variant sequences from variant ids.
+`id2variant` - Reconstructs complete variant sequences from variant ids.

 ### TECprobe tools:

-**cotrans_preprocessor** - Performs sequencing read preprocessing to prepare data for analysis by ShapeMapper2 (https://github.com/Weeks-UNC/shapemapper2)
+`cotrans_preprocessor` - Performs sequencing read preprocessing to prepare TECprobe-VL and TECprobe-LM data for analysis by ShapeMapper2 (https://github.com/Weeks-UNC/shapemapper2)

+`process_TECprobeVL_profiles` - performs whole-dataset normalization for TECprobe-VL and TECprobe-LM data, merges replicate data, and assembles ShapeMapper2 output files into a single csv file that is compatible with TECprobe visualization tools.

-**mkmtrx** - Assembles data into matrix and other useful formats, reports alignment rates, and can be used to generate rdat files
+`mkmtrx` - Assembles TECprobe-VL and TECprobe-LM data into matrix and other useful formats, reports alignment rates, and can be used to generate rdat files

-**mtrx2cols** - Extracts reactivity trajectories for specific nucleotides from a reactivity matrix
+`mtrx2cols` - Extracts reactivity trajectories for specific nucleotides from a reactivity matrix

+`assemble_TECprobeLM_data` - assembles target transcript length reactivity profiles or transcript length distributions for each sample of a TECprobe-LM experiment into a single file.

+`draw_intermediates` - performs reactivity-constrained minimum free energy RNA structure prediction for intermediate transcripts using the RNAstructure (Reuter, J. S. & Mathews, D. H., BMC Bioinformatics) Fold algorithm.

-## Compiling TECtools scripts
+## Compiling TECtools

 **TECtools will only run on Linux and MacOS systems.
 Windows is not currently supported**